The Human Cost of Texas' Medicaid Unwinding: Millions Lose Healthcare Coverage

 The situation in Texas is particularly concerning for several reasons:

 Texas already maintains one of the nation's lowest rates of Medicaid coverage among its population.
-The recent unwinding has only exacerbated this disparity.
+This unwinding has only exacerbated this disparity.

 Perhaps most troubling, approximately 1.4 million individuals lost their coverage not because they were ineligible, but due to bureaucratic obstacles in the system.